-In the Reformer the goat represents the personality who has transgressed into the unconscious and encounters the shadow.
-The ego is then "caught between hammer and anvil, both the accuser and the accused” (C.G.
-Jung, Memories, Dreams, Reflections) The goat is equally innocent and guilty.
+In the Outlaw the goat represents the personality who has transgressed into the unconscious and encounters the shadow.
+The ego is "caught between hammer and anvil, both the accuser and the accused” (C.G.
+Jung, Memories, Dreams, Reflections).
 Her desire to leave the farm and return to Nature even if it means facing the wolf is motivated by an unconscious yearning towards wholeness.
 By leaving the farm she loses her innocence and the challenge now is to avoid wanting that innocence back and endure the feelings of guilt and shame during the integration of the shadow.

 The thistle, with its prickliness, is seen in popular belief as a gift of the Devil.
 Mythically, it doesn't grow in the Garden of Eden but appears as a curse after the Fall (The Book of Symbols, Taschen, p.
 166).